DouglasFreshHabian/Backup2Chat/README.md

 # Backup2Chat
 [![asciicast](https://asciinema.org/a/829241.svg)](https://asciinema.org/a/829241)

-**Backup2Chat** is a guided workflow and toolkit for extracting SMS conversations from an Android device backup and transforming them into readable chat logs **in the terminal or in a full interactive browser viewer**.
+**Backup2Chat** is a guided workflow and toolkit for extracting SMS conversations from an Android device backup and transforming them into readable chat logs **in the terminal or in the browser**.

 The project demonstrates the **entire pipeline** from: